 These are fourth quarter targets that could not be achieved:

-- Number (8) of Arts & Culture programmes in schools promoted - Number (16) of coaching clinics implemented
+- Number (8) of Arts & Culture programmes in schools promoted - Number (16) of coaching clinics implemented municipality is still pursuing long outstanding debts.
+Assessment to be performed in the new financial year concerning the write off bad debts.

 Outcome 13